 A Charlotte Mason Education: A Home Schooling How-to Manual

-Catherine Levinson has taken the key foundations found in a Charlotte Mason approach and presents them in a simple way that allows families to enter the homeschooling world from a Charlotte Mason perspective.
-Catherine’s manual helps you establish weekly schedules and routines that make homeschooling possible.
+Catherine Levinson has taken the key foundations found in the Charlotte Mason approach and presents them in a simple way that allows families to enter the homeschooling world from a Charlotte Mason perspective.
+Catherine’s manual helps you establish weekly schedules and routines that make homeschooling and home education possible.

-Know and Tell: The Art of Narration by Karen Glass is an explanation of the art of telling.
-Charlotte Mason explained how to implement narration and it has been used in schools as well as homeschools.
+Know and Tell: The Art of Narration by Karen Glass is an explanation of the art of re-telling.
+Charlotte Mason explained how to implement narration and it has been used in traditional schools as well as homeschools.
 This book explores the theory behind the use of narration and then shows how to implement the process from beginning to end.
-Children and adults can benefit from the practice of narrating to fully grasp a concept.
+Children and adults can benefit from the practice of narration to fully grasp a concept.

 These resources are helpful tools in understanding the Charlotte Mason approach.
 It is my hope that you will find each of these tools valuable and helpful.